 Serving in leadership roles within his medical school class, Tyler was inducted into the Raven Society, Virginia’s oldest and highest honor society.
 In his free time, Tyler took up marathon running, placing 50th in the 2004 Boston Marathon, and developed an appreciation for Civil War medical history, which he studied independently with preeminent Civil War professors at UVA.

 Post-Graduate & Professional

 After eight years in Virginia, Tyler moved farther South to complete his internship and residency training in ophthalmology at the University of Mississippi in Jackson.
 Here Tyler served as chief resident, and developed special interests in cataract and the glaucomas.
 Seeking additional training in these areas, Tyler spent a fellowship year under the tutelage of world-renowned surgeon Garry P. Condon at Allegheny General Hospital in Pittsburgh, Pennsylvania.
 Here Tyler helped developed novel surgical techniques which were presented at the 2012 American Glaucoma Society meeting, and accepted for publication into the Journal of Cataract and Refractive Surgery.

-Tyler is a member of the American Academy of Ophthalmology, American Society for Cataract and Refractive Surgery, the American Glaucoma Society, and the Association for Research in Vision and Ophthalmology.
+Tyler is board certified by the American Board of Ophthalmology, and is a member of the American Academy of Ophthalmology, American Society for Cataract and Refractive Surgery, the American Glaucoma Society, and the Association for Research in Vision and Ophthalmology.
 He brings an enthusiasm for treating difficult and advanced glaucoma and anterior segment pathology to the Kirk Eye Center, and is proud to carry on the family tradition begun by his grandfather, Harold Q. Kirk.

 In his free time Tyler likes to remain active, enjoying distance running, cycling, and tennis.
 He continues to study history, and is active in his church.